This year I saw 20 shows at the Fringe… 20!

 After the show she was also around signing her latest book which was a good opportunity to have a chat and buy her book at a reasonable price.
 I’ll be keeping an eye on more of her shows and I’d recommend giving her a chance if she’s on tour near you.

 There are sooo many shows that almost made this list and it’s been a great Fringe this year.
-Which shows did you enjoy the most?
-Which would you recommend?
+Did you see any of my Best of the Edinburgh Festival Fringe shows featured?
+Which would you recommend to watch in the future?